 You might be pleasantly surprised at how quickly you can get a return on investment from your solar panels.
 In perennially-sunny Chubbuck, you could make enough from your solar panels to recoup your investment in 13.9 years per 5 kW of rated capacity at maximum.

 The answer depends on your specific needs and goals.
 Generally, monocrystalline solar panels are the most efficient for houses in Chubbuck.
-However, if you're looking at a more frugal option, then you could thin-film or polycrystalline solar panels.
-When selecting a solar company, make sure to ask about the brand names and models of solar panels a contractor offers and the benefits and drawbacks of each.
+However, if you have a limited budget, then you may want to consider polycrystalline or thin-film solar panels.
+When you're choosing a contractor, make sure to ask about the brand names and models of solar panels a contractor offers and the benefits and drawbacks of each.